LouisGil/megaprobe-lab/content/louis.md

 # Bio:
 Hi Im Louis Im a Computer Science undergraduate student.
 Im interested in the beautiful merger of computer science and biology.
 It all started with [the fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number).

-> Insert Quotes here Please!!!
+> Insert Quotes here.
+Please!!!

 # Weekly Updates

 ## Predicting cancer outcome using kmer differential expression

+### Week 9,10 (9-29/March)
+-Stuck at cleaning files
+-And had Bio test I had to pass
+-Also trying to learn kevlar (found the analysis from the paper in a jupyter notebook)

 ### Week 8 (3-8/March)
 -Converted bam files to fastq